zencart/documentation/content/user/locations/zone_definitions.md

 - Go to Admin > Locations > Zones Definitions.
 Press the Insert button.
 - Enter a name (we will use "Non Continental US") and a description (Alaska and Hawaii).
 Press Enter
 - A new row appears with the zone name "Non Continental US."
-In the Infobox on the right, press the Details button.
+In the infobox on the right, press the Details button.
 - Press Insert, and select Country = "United States" and Zone = "Alaska".
 Press Insert.
 - Press Insert, and select Country = "United States" and Zone = "Hawaii".
 Press Insert.
 - You're done!
 You now have a new zone you can use anywhere Zone restriction is allowed, such as a shipping module's configuration.